CIBC-Internal/python/Doc/library/stdtypes.rst

       Cast a memoryview to a new format or shape. *shape* defaults to ``[byte_length//new_itemsize]``, which means that the result view will be one-dimensional.
 The return value is a new memoryview, but the buffer itself is not copied.
-Supported casts are 1D -> C-contiguous and C-contiguous -> 1D.
+Supported casts are 1D -> C-:term:`contiguous` and C-contiguous -> 1D.

-      Both formats are restricted to single element native formats in :mod:`struct` syntax.
+      The destination format is restricted to a single element native format in :mod:`struct` syntax.
 One of the formats must be a byte format ('B', 'b' or 'c').
 The byte length of the result must be the same as the original length.